Gravitational wave background from extreme mass ratio inspirals: Method

 Throughout the paper, we consider a six-link LISA configuration (i.e. one consisting of two independent detectors).
 We adopt the sky-averaged, LISA sensitivity curve as detailed in the ``LISA Science Requirement Document'' document.

-Besides the instrumental noise we also take into account the effect of a large population of unresolved galactic compact binaries (mostly white-dwarf, WD, binaries) This population produces a stochastic ``confusion noise'' that effectively degrades the instrumental sensitivity at frequencies below $\sim 1$ mHz.
+Besides the instrumental noise we also take into account the effect of a large population of unresolved galactic compact binaries (mostly white-dwarf, WD, binaries).
+This population produces a stochastic ``confusion noise'' that effectively degrades the instrumental sensitivity at frequencies below $\sim 1$ mHz.
+Being dominated by systems located within the Galactic disk, the WD confusion noise is expected to be highly anisotropic and its amplitude in the LISA detector is anticipated to fluctuate due to the satellite constellation motion.
+This feature makes this signal at least partially subtractable from the LISA error budget when searching for an underlying stochastic background \citep{2014PhRvD..89b2001A}.
+We do not consider this possibility in the present study, and our results are conservative in this respect.
 Combining the instrumental and confusion noise contributions, the total (sky-average) LISA sensitivity as a function of frequency $f$ can be express as

 where

 with $f_a = 0.4$ mHz and $f_b = 25$ mHz.
 The galactic confusion noise is fitted with the formula (Karnesis \& Babak in preparation)

 where $A = 1.28\times 10^{-44}$ is the overall amplitude, $\alpha = 1.63$ is a smoothness parameter, while $f_1$, $f_2$ and $f_\mathrm{knee}$ denote break frequencies that parametrise the model.
 In particular, those frequencies depend on the observation time and reads